Looking for the best induction cooktops in India? Check out our top recommendations based on hands-on testing.

 |Quickest among the induction cooktops we tried.|

 |Doesn’t have heat milk function.|

 Philips HD4928/01 is one of the best induction stoves we have tried out.
 It comes with a 2100-watt heating element and has a 6A power plug.

 The cooktop is incredibly quick, boiling water to 100 °C in just 4.2 minutes.
-The induction plate size is also the largest measuring close to 20 cm.
-As a result, you can use cookware with an induction base measuring anywhere from 12-20cm on this induction stove.
+You can use cookware with a base measuring anywhere from 12-20cm in diameter on this induction stove.

-The induction cooktop is ideal for boiling water, milk, gravies and pressure cooking.
-But when you make dosa, the centre tends to get brown and the edges white because the heating coil at the centre actually has a very small diameter of just around 6-8cm.
+The induction cooktop is ideal for boiling water, milk, gravies, and pressure cooking.
+But when you make dosa, the center tends to get brown and the edges white because the heating coil at the centre actually has a very small diameter of just around 6 inches.
 When making roti/chapati, you need to ensure that it is small in size, measuring around 15cm in diameter.
 Larger chapati will face the same problem as seen in dosa- its edges won’t cook sufficiently.
 Even when frying paneer, fish, or chicken, you need to move it around frequently from the centre.
-Else, the pieces are the centre may get burnt and the ones around the edges will not brown enough.
-But, know this, this is not particular to just Philips but common to all induction stoves available in the market.
+Else, the pieces at the centre may get burnt and the ones around the edges will not brown enough.
+But, keep in mind that this is not particular to just Philips but common to all induction stoves available in the market.

 Overall, being quick, with easy touch controls and an aesthetic appeal, Philips HD4928/01 is one of the best options to consider.

 |Has useful functions like heat milk which boils milk preventing spillage|